Affairs and betrayals

-As for the person who committed the affair or betrayal, they too may be feeling extremely confused, distressed and guilty over the discovery of their wrongdoing - especially if they did not intend to hurt the other person.
-They may be wondering:
+As for the person who committed the betrayal, they too may be feeling confused, distressed and guilty over the discovery of their wrongdoing - especially if it was not their intention to hurt the other person.

-For many, finding out someone they valued and trusted has betrayed them can make them feel like their world has been turned upside down.
-Disorientation, dizziness, nausea and out of body sensations characterise this emotional vertigo, which is often a result of shock combined with the inability to accept the reality of the situation.
-Clinging on to denial and disbelief can be unhelpful, and confronting the issue tends to be more important if there is to be any chance of healing.
+For some people, finding out someone they valued and trusted has betrayed them can make them feel like their world has been turned upside down - literally.
+This can, in some cases, have physical symptoms such as disorientation, dizziness, nausea and out of body sensations.
+This is often a result of shock combined with the inability to accept the reality of the situation.

 Effects of affairs and betrayals

-Following the discovery of an affair or betrayal - and the emotional turmoil this can bring - those who have been betrayed may find themselves preoccupied with ways in which they can immediately deal with the situation and make the pain disappear.
-Often these methods are ineffective and can lead to further problems - especially if the betrayal itself goes unresolved.
+The discovery of an affair brings with it a lot of emotional turmoil.
+If you have been betrayed, you may find yourself preoccupied with the ways in which you can immediately deal with the situation and make the pain disappear.
+But, often these methods are ineffective and can lead to further problems - especially if the betrayal itself goes unresolved.